 Death Valley - The Hottest Place on Earth.
 But Is It Really Dead?

-Despite the fact that Death Valley is the hottest and one of the driest places on Earth, you'd be surprised to find out how many living creatures, in fact, call it home.
+Even though Death Valley is the hottest and one of the driest places on Earth, you'd be surprised to find out how many living creatures, in fact, call it home.
 The valley looks empty, desolate and inhospitable at the first glimpse, but take your time and you'll see how attractive this place can be with all its vastness and eternity.

 Death Valley is the largest national park in the lower 48 states, yet only about 5% of it is accessible to visitors.

 I first realized how big Death Valley was when I put together a list of places I wanted to see in the park.
 But unfortunately, there is no way you can make all of them in one day as you'll need at least two days if you're lucky.
 The biggest obstacle for visitors is the summer heat.
-You can tell how ruthless it can be by looking down the ground.
+You can tell how ruthless it can be by looking down at the ground.

 The highest air temperature (134 F / 56.7 C) ever recorded was at Furnace Creek which is located in the heart of Death Valley National Park.
-It's not uncommon to experience the temperature of 120 F / 49 C and higher in the summer.
+It's not uncommon to experience a temperature of 120 F / 49 C and higher in the summer.
 I have seen pictures of people frying eggs right on the ground.

 Nothing seems to survive such extreme temperatures.